Can Salehoo Really Help You Succeed?

 For me, that is worth its weight in gold, let alone the $67 a year fee.

 Once you have found a product(s) that you believe is going to be great for your store, you can use Salehoo to contact them.

 Salehoo will provide you with templates to help you contact these suppliers, as well as giving you multiple suppliers per product.

-Having the multiple suppliers means you can find the best one for your needs.
+Having multiple suppliers means you can find the best one for your needs.

 The Research Lab

-The Salehoo guys track trends, number of sales, changes in pricing and also profitability on a huge numbef of items on eBay and more recently Amazon.
+The Salehoo guys track trends, the number of sales, changes in pricing and also profitability on a huge number of items on eBay and Amazon.

 They then provide it in an easy to read format, allowing you to make informed decisions on the items.